MarcoLodini/windows365/Windows365/link/whats-in-the-box.md

 ![Image of the Windows 365 Link side back.](media/whats-in-the-box/device-side.png)

-The bottom of the device supports VESA 100 pattern.
+The bottom of the device supports Video Electronics Standards Association (VESA) 100 pattern.

 ### Power